Marwick families

 William's brother James lived on the small croft of Midgar in Rousay.
 There are several descendants of his living in Edinburgh.

-(The above three photos by courtesy of Eleanor Lord of Oamaru, New Zealand)
+(Photos by courtesy of Eleanor Lord of Oamaru, NZ)

 Marwicks of Corse